 All three of these verses point to problems in worship that are often the result of disengaged faith–going through the motions and faith in the formula or activity.
 Routine in worship can tempt us to fall into a pattern of insincerity -not because we do not believe, but because we are on auto-pilot.

 Explore ways to incorporate fresh ideas into your worship.
 Change up the pace.
 Break out of a worship rut as you discover the way you engage most naturally in worship and feel closest to God.
-You can easily do this by taking the following quiz called: You’ve Got Style.
-This quick 40 question quiz will give you lots of ideas to break up the routine of worship and help you add fresh vitality to your worship.

 Because God gives, I receive with grateful worship.
 Worship that pleases God is a holy awe, bathed in grace, and entered into by gratitude.